rcl-ssl/docs/subscription/subscription.md

 ![image](../images/subscription/unsubscribe.PNG)

-- In the SaaS application, click on the ‘Delete’ link to unsubscribe
+- In the SaaS application, click on the ‘Cancel subscription’ link to unsubscribe

+_ After, you can Delete the subscription

 - Once you cancel a subscription, your data will be scheduled for deletion within the next few days